nemtrif/utfcpp/README.md

 The library was designed to be:

 1. Generic: for better or worse, there are many C++ string classes out there, and the library should work with as many of them as possible.
-2. Portable: the library should be portable both accross different platforms and compilers.
+2. Portable: the library should be portable both across different platforms and compilers.
 The only non-portable code is a small section that declares unsigned integers of different sizes: three typedefs.
 They can be changed by the users of the library if they don't match their platform.
 The default setting should work for Windows (both 32 and 64 bit), and most 32 bit and 64 bit Unix derivatives.
 Support for post C++03 language features is included for modern compilers at API level only, so the library should work even with pretty old compilers.
 3. Lightweight: follow the "pay only for what you use" guideline.
 4. Unintrusive: avoid forcing any particular design or even programming style on the user.
 This is a library, not a framework.